sarapple/make/README.md

 # make

-**Make** is a Ruby on Rails gem that bypasses typing out long strings of html.
+**Make** is a Ruby on Rails gem that connects your database to viewable html.

 By [UlyssesLin](http://github.com/UlyssesLin) and [sarapple](http://github.com/sarapple).